“Remember boys like simple names,” she said. “And girls hate to have the same name as everyone in their class.”

 This, you understand, wasn’t the worst piece of advice I got about fatherhood.
 I even thought it was reasonably sane.
 But that tip-off came from the same source as the bad advice that followed.
 She was an older woman at work – I’ll call her Pam.

 Now I’d always got along with Pam.
 She would’ve been in her early 50s – mahogany perma-tan, peroxide white hair and a voice husky from a zillion cigarettes.
 She was like an older stateswoman of the office whose world-view flickered between irreverence and NSFW depravity.
 Maybe she was a little batty, but she was smart and funny enough to pull it off.
+I liked her.

 Plus she was also the most doting mum I’d ever met.
 Her work cubicle was like a shrine of filial devotion.
 Every inch of wall space was plastered with a mad collage of photos of her long-haired son.